 “Are potatoes good or bad for you?”

-This is a very common query that is searched over the internet when it comes to diet and nutrition.
+These very common queries that are searched over the internet when it comes to diet and nutrition.

 As we all know, potatoes have a very high concentration of carbohydrates and may affect blood sugar levels.
 Hence, potatoes are tagged under the foods with high glycemic index/load- a relative ranking of carbohydrates in foods based on their effect on blood glucose levels.
 Many foods with a high glycemic index/load have been associated with several diseases including diabetes and cancer.
 It is also known that a high consumption of potatoes and processed potato chips may contribute significantly to weight gain.

-This may raise many questions as to whether potatoes high in glycemic index/load are good or bad for you; or whether they increase the cancer risk and finally what does the scientific evidence say.
+This may raise many questions as to whether potatoes high in glycemic index/load are good or bad for you, whether they increase the cancer risk, whether cancer patients can eat potatoes, and finally what does the scientific evidence say.